Joburg Ballet: About Joburg Ballet

+The company’s Chief Executive Officer is Elroy Fillis-Bell and the Artistic Director is Dane Hurst.
+The company's Ballet Mistress is Kim Viera.

 Joburg Ballet is supported by the Friends of the Ballet.

 The company is made up of the following ranks: Principals, Senior Soloists, Soloists, Senior Corps de Ballet, Corps de Ballet, Junior Corps de Ballet and Aspirants.

 Board and Joburg Ballet Trust

 As of January 2023, details of the Joburg Ballet Board and the South African Ballet Theatre Trust (SABTT) are as follows: